PhilipNelson5/class-projects/MATH5620_NumericalSolutionsOfDifferentialEquations/logistic/manual.md

 ## Description

-Logistic returns the solution to the logistic differential equation given alpha, beta, time and an initial P. A make file is included with a driver program.
+`logistic` returns the solution to the logistic differential equation given alpha, beta, time and an initial P. A make file is included with a driver program.

 \\[ \frac{dP}{dt} = \alpha P + \beta P^2 \\]